Samuelcy/Face-Image-Recognition/README.md

 ## Face Image Recognition Application - WIP

-Using [Calarifai's Face Recognition API](https://www.clarifai.com/models/face-detection-image-recognition-model-a403429f2ddf4b49b307e318f00e528b-detection),t his project was guided by [@aneagoie](https://github.com/aneagoie), utilizing his "The Complete Web Developer in 2020: Zero to Mastery" [Program](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/).
+Using [Calarifai's Face Recognition API](https://www.clarifai.com/models/face-detection-image-recognition-model-a403429f2ddf4b49b307e318f00e528b-detection), this project was guided by [@aneagoie](https://github.com/aneagoie), utilizing his "The Complete Web Developer in 2020: Zero to Mastery" [Program](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/).
 And in conjugation with [Create React App](https://github.com/facebook/create-react-app).

 The purpose of this application is to take any images (.png or jpg), and auto-detect any faces that are in the image.